 Do you think it’s an added expense?

 I used to think that I gave my kids enough stuff, and they didn’t need an allowance at all.
-They generally got new items all the time.
-Examples Movie rental, junk food, etc.
+They generally got new items all the time—examples of Movie rental, junk food, etc.

-I also did Chore money for a long time, but was spending money on them for movie rentals, etc, going to the show as a family etc.
+I also made Chore money for a long time but was spending money on them for movie rentals, etc., going to the show as a family etc.

-So a few months ago I read an interview with the famous tv show host : Gail Vaz-Oxlade and she mentioned Kids need an allowance to learn about money.
-And Chores should have nothing to do with allowance.
+So a few months ago, I read an interview with the famous tv show host: she and Gail Vaz-Oxlade mentioned Kids need an allowance to learn about money.
+And Chores should have nothing to do with an allowance.

 Her theory was we as adults do not get paid to pick up after ourselves, etc.

 So I decided to try this theory out.
-I am currently on month 3 right now in my experiment.
+I am currently on month three right now in my experiment.

-According to Gail Vaz Oxlande you should give your child :
+According to Gail Vaz Oxlade, you should give your child :

-1 dollar per year per week. ( So if your child is 5 then it would be $5 per week)
+One dollar per year per week. ( So if your child is five then it would be $5 per week)

-Well I am terrible at doing weekly allowance.
-I rarely carry cash beyond $20.00 .
-So I decided I will give my kids the correct amount of allowance and only pay them once a month.
-This way they really need to learn how to stretch a dollar.
+Well, I am terrible at making a weekly allowance.
+I rarely carry cash beyond $20.00.
+So I decided I will give my kids the correct amount of compensation and only pay them once a month.
+This way, they need to learn how to stretch a dollar.

 Guess what?
 It is working.